Deutsche Bank hires Goldman's Jeffrey Wong for HK banking role

-HONG KONG, July 7 (Reuters) - Deutsche Bank (DBKGn.DE) has hired Jeffrey Wong from Goldman Sachs (GS.N) to be the bank's head of Hong Kong investment banking coverage, according to a memo seen by Reuters.
+HONG KONG (Reuters) - Deutsche Bank has hired Jeffrey Wong from Goldman Sachs to be the bank’s head of Hong Kong investment banking coverage, according to a memo seen by Reuters.

 Wong spent more than a decade at Goldman Sachs where he led the coverage of Hong Kong-based corporate clients, said the memo sent by Mayooran Elalingam, Deutsche’s head of investment banking coverage and advisory for Asia Pacific.